ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

   You can use [Arduino IDE] that supports [DYNAMIXEL SDK] and [DYNAMIXEL Workbench] libraries.

-# If the Protocol Version of DYNAMIXEL's X-Series is changed, does it really change the firmware address?
+# If the DYNAMIXEL Protocol Version of DYNAMIXEL's X-Series is changed, does it really change the firmware address?
-This does not change the firmware addresses of DYNAMIXEL, but will allow it to communicate in Protocol 1.0 for compatibility with older series such as AX or MX.
+This does not change the firmware addresses of DYNAMIXEL, but will allow it to communicate in DYNAMIXEL Protocol 1.0 for compatibility with older series such as AX or MX.

 # I'd like to know which frames and horns are compatible to my DYNAMIXEL.